tors-, tort-, -tort, tortu-, torqu-

 (Latin: bend, curve, turn, twist)

-A retort (vessel where substances are distilled or decomposed by heat) in which mercury is distilled off from gold, or silver amalgam is obtained in amalgamation.
+A vessel where substances are distilled or decomposed by heat: An amalgam retort involves mercury that is distilled off from gold or silver mixtures.

-1. To become so twisted as to take on an unnatural or grotesque shape, or to twist something; especially, a part of the body, in this way: "Their horror contorted their faces."
+1. To become so twisted as to take on an unnatural or grotesque shape, or to twist something; especially, a part of the body in this way: "The horror experienced by James and Jane at the movie was so great that it contorted their faces."

-3. To change something so greatly that it becomes unrecognizable: "My friend always seemed to contort the truth."
+3. To change something so greatly that it becomes unrecognizable: "Mary's friend always seemed to contort the truth whenever she was explaining something."

-1. Twisted, or stained, in a violent manner; distorted.
+1. A reference to being twisted, or stained, in a violent manner

 1. A twisting of something, especially a part of the body, out of its natural shape.